MozillaKerala/botzilla/README.md

 **Step 3**
-Run the following command on your terminal
+to start botzilla Run the following command on your terminal

 ```
 node index.js